-The Junior Development Squad (JDS) is made available to students of high schools, who are currently competitive rowers at their schools, and also to those who are at non-rowing schools.
+The Junior Development Squad (JDS) is made available to students at high schools, who are currently competitive rowers at their schools, and also to those who are at non-rowing schools.
 This squad has been designed to provide a facility whereby the girls and boys can maintain their skills and performance over the break between the Head of the River for the affiliated schools in their respective season and the commencement of school training programs the following season.

 Due to the popularity of this program, numbers have been limited.
 If girls, boys or parents are interested in enrolling, then approaching the club as soon as possible is a good idea.
 More details can be found on the JDS page.

-This programme is targeted at members who have completed the Learn to Row programme above, and feel they would like to be involved in rowing activities on a regular basis.
+This programme is targeted at members who have completed the Learn to Row programme above and feel they would like to be involved in rowing activities on a regular basis.
 Most recreational rowers keep up their fitness and skill level by rowing at least twice a week.
 The options available to recreational rowers are as varied as the individual feels they would like to be involved.
 Boats are allocated on a predetermined schedule, and casual rowers need to maintain contact with the club if there is an expectation of a rowing session on any given day.
 Some recreational rowers train 3 to 4 times a week, when they can, and choose not to be involved in the competitive aspects of regattas.
 This is accepted by all members, regardless of skill level etc.

-This programme is aimed at the more mature individual who feels they are still competitive in their peer group and like to maintain fitness and competitive capacity, and are over 27 years of age.
+This programme is aimed at the more mature individual who feels they are still competitive in their peer group and like to maintain fitness and competitive capacity and are over 27 years of age.
 Training is maintained by frequent sessions on the river and in the gym.
-Entry to any of the estimated 12 regattas that are held around South East Queensland each year is available to these members.
+Entry to any of the estimated 12 regattas that are held around Southeast Queensland each year is available to these members.